-In this interview, I chat with Robert Greene (@RobertGreene), five-time NYT bestselling author, speaker, and world-renowned strategist.
-We discuss his famous notecard system, how to spot a bullshitter, and how to use the rules of power to get the most out of life.
+My guest today is Robert Greene, a five-time NYT bestselling author and world-renowned strategist.
+We discuss how he reads and retains, how to spot a bullshitter, and how to use the rules of power to get the most out of life.

 Robert’s books have been somewhat controversial over the years and have been called amoral, cunning, and even ruthless for what they reveal.
 Yet millions of readers, from mid-level managers to hip-hop royalty and corporate executives have revered his work as a canonized scripture for the ambitious.

 In this conversation, we cover a lot of ground, including:

 - Why Robert believes his first book, 48 Laws of Power has continued to sell steadily for over two decades.